-Diabetic retinopathy laser complications can occur even though in general, laser treatment for diabetic retinopathy is usually safe and straightforward.
+In general, laser treatment for diabetic retinopathy is usually safe and straightforward.
 However, complications can and do occur after laser treatment.
 Some of the complications may have a long-term impact on your visual function, so it is important that you know about the potential risks of laser.

 In general, these retinal laser procedures are performed because the potential benefit of reducing serious vision loss and possible blindness from diabetic retinopathy (from macular edema, vitreous hemorrhage and retinal detachment) far outweigh the risks of the laser treatment itself.